Decompositions of commutative monoid congruences and binomial ideals: Open problems

-In practice this problem will be about understanding what happens to the partial order on $\NN^n$ when passing to a quotient and under the order-preserving map that assigns to a witness its associated prime congruence.
+\begin{remark} The construction in the previous example is fairly general, and one might hope that complete generality is possible.
+In practice this problem will be about understanding what happens to the partial order on~$\NN^n$ when passing to a quotient and under the order-preserving map assigning to a witness its associated prime congruence. \end{remark}

 \begin{remark} Definition~\ref{d:mesoass} requires associated prime congruences to appear at key witnesses.
-If arbitrary witnesses were allowed, then an a~priori different notion of associated prime congruence would have resulted.
-Indeed, although the $P$-prime congruence at an arbitrary witness for~$P$ agrees with the $P$-prime congruence at some key witness by Proposition~\ref{p:liberator}, the key witness might be for a monoid prime that is smaller than~$P$.
-This phenomenon does not occur for primary congruences, however, because they have only one associated monoid prime ideal.
+Allowing arbitrary witnesses yields an a~priori different notion of associated prime congruence: although the $P$-prime congruence at an arbitrary witness for~$P$ agrees with the $P$-prime congruence at some key witness, the key witness might be for a monoid prime smaller than~$P$.
+This phenomenon does not occur for primary congruences, however, as they have only one associated monoid prime.
 Thus Problem~\ref{p:assmeso} would have the same answer if Definition~\ref{d:mesoass} had allowed arbitrary witnesses.

 Nonetheless, this line of thinking indicates that care must be taken in lifting Problem~\ref{p:assmeso} to the arithmetic setting, where Definition~\ref{d:witness'} requires associated mesoprimes to appear at arbitrary witnesses, not at a subset of all witnesses.
 For instance, a $P$-mesoprime can be associated to an ideal even though it only appears at a false witness; this occurs in both Example~\ref{e:false} and Example~\ref{e:non-key}.
 This idiosyncracy in the definition of associated mesoprime motivates a new definition. \end{remark}